 To search just one specific site, or just one type of site (i.e. one domain), use the “site:” command in your search.
 Here are some examples … To search just education sites, include “site:edu” in your search.
 Check your grammar and more.
 Media Literacy: Five Ways Teachers Are Fighting Fake News.
 As the national attention to fake news and the debate over what to do about it continue, one place many are looking for solutions is in the classroom.

 The speed and volume of information have increased exponentially.
 Experts are predicting that 90% of the entire population will be connected to the internet within 10 years.
-With the internet of things, the digital and physical worlds will soon be merged.
-These changes herald exciting possibilities.
-Digital Citizens.
 5.e-Safety.
 Information Literacy Competency Standards for Higher Education.
-The Information Literacy Competency Standards for Higher Education were rescinded by the ACRL Board of Directors on June 25, 2016, at the 2016 ALA Annual Conference in Orlando, Florida, which means they are no longer in force.
+The Information Literacy Competency Standards for Higher Education (originally approved in 2000) were rescinded by the ACRL Board of Directors on June 25, 2016, at the 2016 ALA Annual Conference in Orlando, Florida, which means they are no longer in force.

 This document (and the PDF) will remain on the website until July 1, 2017 to allow for the transition to the Framework for Information Literacy for Higher Education.
 ACRL is developing resources to assist librarians in using the Framework.
 Introduction.
 Digital Citizenship Toolkits.
 Digital Citizenship: Resource Roundup.
 11 Essential Digital Literacy Skills.
 K-12 Digital Citizenship Curriculum.
 Literacy in the Digital Age: Five Sites With High-Quality Informational Text.
 Editor’s Note: Teaching Channel has partnered with Student Achievement Partners on a blog series about digital literacy tools and their effective use by educators.